mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

     - insufficient metrics:
 		- other metrics like precision, recall, F1-score, or ROC AUC would give us a better perspective
 	- no meta-data:
-		- we don't know about the nature of the data, class balance, or problem complexity, which could affect the performance of different algorithms
+		- we don't know about the nature of the data, class balance or problem complexity, which could affect the performance of different algorithms
 - to be able to tell we would need:
 	- the same train-test split for both classifiers (ideally cross-validation to see consistency across different subsets)
 	- more metrics